open-feature/java-sdk-contrib/hooks/open-telemetry/README.md

 Options can be provided through `OpenTelemetryHookOptions` based constructor.

 - setErrorStatus: Control Span error status.
-Default is false - Span status is unchanged for hook error.
+Default is false - Span status is unchanged for flag evaluation error.